sumin3/holbertonschool-low_level_programming/0x17-dynamic_libraries/README.md

 ## Files
 Task number | File | Desc
 ---|--|---
-0  | ibholberton.so, *holberton.h* |Create the dynamic library libholberton.so containing all the functions
+0  | libholberton.so, *holberton.h* |Create the dynamic library libholberton.so containing all the functions
 1  | 1-create_dynamic_lib.sh |Create a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.
 * All files in *Italic characters* are provided by [Holberton School](https://www.holbertonschool.com/)